Randy Jordan: UNC

 along with being drafted in second round of the 2013 NFL draft.

 Washington Redskins / Football Team / Commanders

 On January 26, 2014, Jordan was hired by the Washington Redskins, as their running backs coach under head coach Jay Gruden.
 Following the 2019 season and the firing of Gruden, new head coach Ron Rivera chose to retain him on his initial coaching staff.
 In September 2023, he was promoted and given a senior offensive assistant title.
 Following the end of the 2023 season, he was not retained under new head coach Dan Quinn.

 Tennessee Titans

 On February 13, 2024, Jordan was hired by the Tennessee Titans as their running backs coach under head coach Brian Callahan.

+Following the firing of Callahan and the end of the 2025 season, new head coach Robert Saleh chose to keep Jordan on his staff.